boto/boto3/docs/source/guide/security.rst

 ------------------------------

 AWS Identity and Access Management (IAM) is an AWS service that helps an administrator securely control access to AWS resources.
 IAM administrators control who can be *authenticated* (signed in) and *authorized* (have permissions) to use AWS resources.
-IAM is an AWS service that you can use with no additional charge.
+IAM is an AWS service that you can use at no additional charge.
+For details about working with IAM, see `AWS Identity and Access Management <https://aws.amazon.com/iam/>`_.
+We also strongly recommend reviewing the `Security best practices in IAM <https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html>`_.

 To use Boto3 to access AWS, you need an AWS account and AWS credentials.
-To increase the security of your AWS account, we recommend that you use an *IAM user* to provide access credentials instead of using your AWS account credentials.

-For details about working with IAM, see `IAM <https://aws.amazon.com/iam/>`_.

-For an overview of IAM users and why they are important for the security of your account, see `AWS Security Credentials <https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html>`_ in the `Amazon Web Services General Reference <https://docs.aws.amazon.com/general/latest/gr/>`_.
+For more information on credentials see `AWS security credentials <https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html>`_ in the `AWS General Reference <https://docs.aws.amazon.com/general/latest/gr/>`_.

 .. _compliance_validation_intro: